All Episodes

 No.

-The common the common denominator here is radical Islam.
+The common denominator here is radical Islam.

-The common denominator is do you believe that killing infidels is God's command?
+The common denominator is, do you believe that killing infidels is God's command?

 If you do and you believe he's going to meet you on the other side, Allah is going to meet you on the other side with 79 virgins, then you're in the group I don't like and we need to defeat you.

-That's that's where I'm coming from, Eric.
+That's where I'm coming from, Eric.

 Export Selection